 Since launching the service in 2011, around two hundred pharmacies have successfully implemented our solution and are now enjoying the fruits of running a full service travel clinic from their pharmacy premises.
 Feedback has been generally excellent, with pharmacists remarking on how professionally, as well as financially rewarding the travel clinic has proved to be.

-The PGDs in each package are for both oral anti-malarials and travel vaccines.
+The PGDs in each package are for both orally administered anti-malarials and travel vaccines.
 The full list of PGDs includes:

-Pharmacies who purchase the Bronze or Silver Travelcore packages can upgrade their basic travel clinic service as follows:
+Pharmacies who purchase the Silver Travel Core package can upgrade their travel clinic service with the following:

 Pharmacists can undertake further training and assessment so that they can vaccinate children.

-This upgrade is normally only available to pharmacists once they have been running their travel clinic for at least 3 months.
+This upgrade is only really advisable once pharmacists have been running their travel clinic for at least 3 months.

-Pharmacists wishing to offer yellow fever vaccinations to their patients must apply to NaTHNac for accreditation.
-Once pharmacists have undertaken our online training and completed their assessment, our doctor will supply a letter supporting their NaTHNac application.
-Note: further fees are payable to NaTHNac.
+Pharmacists wishing to offer yellow fever vaccinations to their patients must apply to NaTHNaC to become a registered clinic.
+Once pharmacists have undertaken our online training and completed their assessment, our doctor will supply a letter supporting their NaTHNaC application.
+Note: further fees are payable to NaTHNaC.

-Pharmacies authorised to offer our travel clinic PGD service can market their service much like any other private travel clinic service.
+Pharmacies authorised to offer our travel PGD service can market their clinic much like any other private travel vaccination service.
 When patients arrive at the pharmacy they are given a risk assessment form (RAF).
 Once completed, the trained and approved pharmacist can use it to complete the consultation checking for any contraindications and exclusions.
-The Pharmacist then creates a bespoke regimen of vaccinations and antimalarial tailored to the patient's travel destination.
-Depending on how you would like to set up your travel service - either pre-booked times or as a walk service - the consultation would always need to be face to face between the authorised pharmacist and the patient requiring vaccination.
+The pharmacist then creates a bespoke regimen of vaccinations and antimalarial tailored to the patient's travel destination.
+Depending on how you would like to set up your travel service - either pre-booked times or as a walk in service - the consultation would always need to be face to face between the authorised pharmacist and the patient requiring vaccination.

-At PharmaDoctor we are aware that every pharmacy is different and not all pharmacy's location and client demographic make them suited to setting up a travel clinic.
-However there are many different potential sources of clients for travel clinics from Hajj pilgrims, to sewage workers requiring occupational health vaccines.
-If you are unsure whether a travel clinic would suit your pharmacy, please get in touch with us.
+At PharmaDoctor we are aware that every pharmacy is different and not all pharmacy locations and client demographic make them suited to setting up a travel clinic.
+However there are many different potential sources of clients for travel clinics from Hajj pilgrims to workers requiring occupational health vaccines.
+If you are unsure whether the service would suit your pharmacy, please get in touch with us.